RootStudio/statamic-instagram-user-feed/README.md

 | take        | 3             | The number of posts to get (default:3,min:1,max:12) |

-## Publish and Customize the view
+## Publish and Customize the view to your liking
-To make it possible to get up and started quickly, there is a view included using Alpine and the Fetch API to get the feed data.
-You are 100% free to customize this view to however you feel is the best.
-You can get access to it by simply publishing it by entering the following command in your cli: `php artisan vendor:publish --tag=statamic-instagram-user-feed-views --force`
+Run this command to publish the view which is fully customisable `php artisan vendor:publish --tag=statamic-instagram-user-feed-views --force`

+The simple example included is using Alpine and the Fetch API.
+But we are returning a normal json object which means you can use any tools of your liking.

 ## Publish the configuration
 You should not need to change anything to the configuration file, but it